 - Department of Business and Economics

 - Department of History and Political Science

+- Department of Leisure Studies

 - Department of Psychology and Sociology

 Integrative Studies (General Education)

 Academic work at Houghton is organized under four categories: integrative studies, major work, minor work, and elective work.
 The system of majors and minors provides for general coordination and some intensive training that is often introductory to later professional preparation.
 Each student must have a major.
 Minors are optional.